 The use of the FSA methodology was endorsed by the Sub-Committee.

-8 The schedule for performing the FSA is presented in Annex 1 of this document.
+8 The schedule for performing the FSA is provided in Annex 1 of this document.

 Potential e-navigation solutions

 9 At NAV 58 the Working Group on e-navigation noted that the list of e-navigation solutions (NAV 58/6, Annex 2) was not exhaustive and that further e-navigation solutions should be developed, in particular, those related to the shore side and the relationship between ship and shore.
 (NAV 58/WP.6/ Rev.1, paragraph 3.8).